 Prestel Viewdata was always clunky.
 It was twenty-four lines of forty characters and the graphics weren’t very good, but it showed the way brilliantly.
 I think BT felt that it had established a path, but really there was quite a gap; it was the mid to late nineties before the internet really got going in terms of value-added network services.

 In 1989, Bruce Bond was brought in from US company US West to become BT’s Director of Strategy.
-Bruce fostered links between BT, MIT and Cambridge to develop forerunners of High Definition (HD) television and facial recognition software.
+Bruce fostered links between BT, The Massachusetts Institute of Technology (MIT) and Cambridge University to develop forerunners of High Definition (HD) television and facial recognition software.
 Based on the quality of research at BT, he started the ‘Millennium Programme’ in 1995 with the Council for Education Technology and the Open University.
 The aim was to deliver movies and educational material into homes via television sets and a set top box.
 There were plans to include keyboard hardware.
-The scheme was scuppered by Oftel, who said no to BT going further with this because it would affect the nascent cable companies, who were investing a lot of money laying cable and fibre cable to build up the UK’s infrastructure for cable TV.
+The scheme was scuppered by Oftel, who said it would affect the nascent cable companies, who were investing a lot of money laying cable and fibre cable to build up the UK’s infrastructure for cable TV.

 Martlesham, they were masters.
 And the things they were doing, at that time, early time, was natural language processing, artificial intelligence, virtual reality, the things they were working on with streaming technologies and analogue to digital conversation, was absolutely top drawer.